Creating Time Spaciousness: A Guide for Leaders

 - 5 min read

-Our organization offered strategic planning services, and I found myself quietly wondering if there was even a point anymore.
-The world seemed to be changing so quickly that it felt impossible to read enough to keep up, let alone apply anything I learned.
-The next disruption always felt just around the corner.
-By the time we implemented one strategy, it seemed like we were already preparing to pivot again.
+Our organization offered strategic planning services.
+I found myself quietly wondering if there was even a point anymore.
+The world changed so quickly that it felt impossible to keep up, let alone apply what I learned.
+The next disruption always seemed just around the corner.
+By the time we implemented one strategy, we were already preparing to pivot again.

 What I didn’t realize at the time was that I was experiencing something called time scarcity.

-When we focus our attention only on days, weeks, or even the next few months, feelings of pressure and overwhelm tend to increase.
-Our brains narrow their focus and we become intensely concerned with solving the problem directly in front of us.
+When we focus only on days, weeks, or even the next few months, feelings of pressure and overwhelm tend to increase.
+Our brains narrow their focus, and we become intensely concerned with solving the problem directly in front of us.

 Part of this comes from our limbic system — the ancient part of our brain responsible for detecting threats and keeping us safe.
-It is constantly scanning the environment for danger and tends to interpret urgency as something that must be resolved immediately.
+It constantly scans the environment for danger and interprets urgency as something that must be resolved immediately.

-When the limbic system activates, our thinking narrows and our timeline compresses.
-The brain begins sending messages like: “This problem must be solved right now.”
+When the limbic system activates, our thinking narrows, and our timeline compresses.
+The brain sends messages like: “This problem must be solved right now.”

 Now add something many of us experience daily: cognitive overload.
-Hundreds of unread emails, multiple inboxes to monitor, text messages and instant messages pinging throughout the day, and a constant stream of news that we feel obligated to keep up with.
-Then there are the decisions.
-Some days it feels like the real job title is Chief Decision Maker.
+Hundreds of unread emails, multiple inboxes to monitor, text messages pinging throughout the day, and a constant stream of news that we feel obligated to keep up with.
+Some days, it feels like the real job title is Chief Decision Maker.

 At the end of a long day, when a child innocently asks, “What’s for dinner?”, you may genuinely feel like you have no decision-making capacity left.
 Frozen pizza is a perfectly acceptable leadership response.
 So is Skip the Dishes.
 And occasionally, “Ask your father.”

-When our brains are overloaded and our focus stays fixed on the immediate future, it is no surprise that many of us begin to experience time scarcity — the feeling that there is never enough time to solve everything in front of us.
+When our brains are overloaded and our focus stays fixed on the immediate future, it’s no surprise that many of us begin to experience time scarcity — the feeling that there is never enough time to solve everything in front of us.

 When we extend our time horizon — imagining five, ten, or even twenty years into the future — something interesting happens.
 Pressure begins to ease.
 Creativity increases.
 Possibility reappears.
 This shift is sometimes described as time spaciousness — the feeling that the future holds room for imagination, change, and new solutions.

-Think about something that felt overwhelming in the moment when you were younger.
+Think about something that felt overwhelming when you were younger.
 Perhaps your mother once asked, “Do you really think this will matter to you in five years?”
 At the time, the answer might have been, “Yes!
-I will absolutely still hate my sister for stealing my watermelon chap stick.”
+I will absolutely still hate my sister for stealing my watermelon chapstick.”
 But most things that feel enormous in the moment shrink when viewed from a longer timeline.
 Distance changes perspective.

 When we intentionally look further ahead, our brains begin to operate differently.
 Our imagination and creativity activate.
 Our perspective shifts from first-person urgency to something more reflective and strategic.
 Instead of reacting only to the immediate problem, we begin to see patterns, possibilities, and alternative futures.

-This is one reason strategic thinking is so difficult when leaders are operating in constant crisis mode.
+This is one reason strategic thinking is so difficult when leaders operate in constant crisis mode.
 Strategy requires space, and that space often comes from expanding the timeline.

 Try carving out a few hours each quarter to step into a longer time horizon.
 Instead of focusing only on the present, ask questions like these: